geopython/diving-into-pygeoapi/workshop/content/docs/advanced/bridges.md

 ---
-title: Exercise 8 - pygeoapi as a Bridge to Other Services
+title: Exercise 8 - pygeoapi as a bridge to other services
 ---

-# Exercise 8 - pygeoapi as a Bridge to Other Services
+# Exercise 8 - pygeoapi as a bridge to other services

 In this section we explore how pygeoapi can be used as a facade, or a bridge, to re-publish web services with different interfaces.
 These bridges can help [organisations migrating from OWS to OGC API](https://ogcapi-workshop.ogc.org/transition-and-migration/).